CAB officers search Hutch gang member’s fortified Dublin home

 The bureau then expects to prepare a file on the target’s assets and go before the High Court seeking orders to seize the property.
 That process is likely to take at least several months.

-Informed sources said the property searched on Tuesday morning was similar to others owned by criminals on both sides of the feud in that a vast amount of money had been spent extending and renovating it.
+Informed sources said the property searched on Tuesday morning was similar to others owned by criminals on both sides of the feud in that a vast amount of money had been spent on it.

 The man targeted by the raids is in his 30s and, like Gary Hutch, was previously a member of the Kinahan cartel.